chadmetcalf/alt-fuel-finder/README.md

 ##AltFuelFinder
-This is a Rails application that allow you to find fuel stations along your route.
+This is a Rails application that allows you to find fuel stations along your route.

 Some features:
 ###Google Maps